 When interpreting assessment results, including automated interpretations, psychologists take into account the purpose of the assessment as well as the various test factors, test-taking abilities, and other characteristics of the person being assessed, such as situational, personal, linguistic, and cultural differences, that might affect psychologists' judgments or reduce the accuracy of their interpretations.
-They indicate any significant limitations of their interpretations.
 (See also Standards 2.01b and c, Boundaries of Competence, and 3.01, Unfair Discrimination.)